parkpow/deep-license-plate-recognition/README.md

 ## Number Plate Recognition on a Video

-To do ANPR on videos, you will also need to install OpenCV.
+To do ANPR on videos, you will also need to **install OpenCV**.
 Here are the [installation](https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_setup/py_setup_in_windows/py_setup_in_windows.html) instructions.
 Those 2 python packages are also needed:

 ```
 pip install requests